teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 ## Raising Money

-Let's start with some posts that give an overview of the capital raising process.

 [How to Fund a Startup](http://paulgraham.com/startupfunding.html). [*Paul Graham*](https://twitter.com/paulg), 2005.
 As usual, Paul Graham's essays are a good jumping off point.
+This one provides an overview of the startup funding process.

 [Fundraising Survival Guide](http://www.paulgraham.com/fundraising.html). [*Paul Graham*](https://twitter.com/paulg),  2008.
 Lots of practical advice here, especially for early stage startups.
 For example, fit meetings with investors into the spare moments in your development schedule, rather than doing development in the spare moments between meetings with investors.
 And be ready to downshift into consulting if appropriate.